 The Bureau of Planning and Sustainability’s (BPS) project team will hold several public forums throughout the project to solicit broad community input and gather feedback.
 A Stakeholder Advisory Committee will also be formed and will be comprised of representatives from across Portland’s neighborhoods together with representatives from the building, real estate, and investment communities.

 By late 2015, City staff will develop options to address identified issues for each of the three topics.
 Beginning in 2016, the community will evaluate these options against defined project success criteria.
 Following some refinement, these concepts will be translated into new regulations or Zoning Code amendments.
-These will be vetted through the public hearing process for adoption by the end of 2016.timeline
+These will be vetted through the public hearing process for adoption by the end of 2016.

 Brandon Spencer-Hartle represents Restore Oregon on the Residential Infill Project Stakeholder Advisory Committee, which consists of 25 individuals representing the planning, development, architecture, preservation, and neighborhood advocacy communities.
 A tentative schedule of the committee’s activities has been published by the Bureau of Planning and Sustainability.